ankitnewjobs/Azure-Practices-Examples/README.md

 # Azure-Practices-Examples

-In this repostry You will get the Idea about Different Pratical Implementaion of Azure Services
+In this repository  You will get the Idea about Different Practical Implementation of Azure Services